Bitboard: Advantages

-Cons
+Disadvantages

-For some games, writing a bitboard engine requires a fair amount of source code including data tables that will be longer than the compact mailbox/enumeration implementation.
-For mobile devices (such as cell phones) with a limited number of registers or processor instruction cache, this can cause a problem.
+For some games, writing a bitboard engine requires a fair amount of source code, including data tables that will be longer than the compact mailbox/enumeration implementation.
+This can cause problems for mobile devices (such as cell phones) with a limited number of registers or processor instruction cache.
 For full-sized computers, it may cause cache misses between level-one and level-two cache.
 This is only a potential problem, not a major drawback, as most machines will have enough instruction cache for this not to be an issue.

 Incremental update

 Some kinds of bitboards are derived from others by an elaborate process of cross-correlation, such as the attack maps in chess.
 Reforming all these maps at each change of game state (such as a move) can be prohibitively expensive, so derived bitmaps are incrementally updated, a process which requires intricate and precise code.
 This is much faster to execute, because only bitmaps associated with changed spaces, not all bitmaps over the board, need to change.
 Without incremental update, bitmapped representation may not be more efficient than the older mailbox representation where update is intrinsically local and incremental.